SteveLeungYL/SteveLeungYL.github.io/_pages/about.md

 # 🔥 News

 - *2026.11*: &nbsp;🎉🎉🎉 Our paper **"Efficiently Detecting DBMS Bugs through Bottom-up Syntax-based SQL Generation"** has been accepted in NDSS 2026 conference.
-- *2022.05*: &nbsp;🎉🎉🎉 Our paper **"Detecting Logical Bugs of DBMS with Coverage-based Guidance"** has been accepted in USENIX Security 2022 conference.

 # 📝 Publications